Be Going To Statements ESL Games, Activities and Worksheets

 ESL Be Going To Activity - Grammar Exercise: Writing Sentences from Prompts - Speaking Activity: Brainstorming, Discussion, Freer Practice - Group Work - Pre-intermediate (A2) - 30 minutes

 In this free be going to speaking activity, students talk about future intentions by discussing ways to improve their English.
 In groups, students brainstorm and discuss how they can improve their English in six categories, e.g. speaking, listening, writing, etc. Students then choose the best three ideas for each category and each student notes these down on their worksheet.
-Working alone, students then choose six things that they are going to do to improve their English, choosing one idea from each category and writing a sentence with be going to, e.g. 'I'm going to speak English for one hour a day'.
+Working alone, students then choose six things that they are going to do to improve their English, choosing one idea from each category and writing a sentence with be going to, e.g. 'I'm going to speak English for one hour a day.'
 Next, students pair up with someone from another group.
-The pairs of students compare their ideas and give reasons for their choices.
+Students then compare their ideas with their partner and give reasons for their choices.
 Finally, there is a class feedback session to find out which were the most popular ideas for improving English skills.

 I'm going to improve my English Preview